Estimated Read Time: 6 minutes

 Hi there, Tesla lessee.
 Curious about a lease buyout?
 Lucky for you, Tesla now allows lease buyouts, so you can finally end your lease and keep your Tesla.

-Financing terms can vary greatly from driver to driver and depend on credit score, income, vehicle value, and other factors.
-For the Tesla buyouts we've completed, the following shows the average book value and monthly lease buyout loan payment that drivers land for each model:
+For the Tesla buyout transactions we've completed, the following shows the average book value and monthly lease buyout loan payment that drivers land for each model, as of October 2025:

 As we facilitate more and more Tesla lease buyouts, we'll continue to update this data monthly.
 And if you're ready to buy out your leased Tesla now?